 Brand Infringement Affiliate Fraud – A Direct Impact on your Brand Reputation

 Brand safety and brand protection are emerging more as part of the brand’s defensive marketing strategy.
-With the rise of digital marketing year on year, monitoring the placement and positioning of the company’s brand has become one of the key priorities for the marketing teams.
+With the rise of the digital marketing year after year, monitoring the placement and positioning of the company’s brand has become one of the key priorities for the marketing teams.

 Brand infringement cases threaten the brand's reputation, customer trust, and advertising ROI.
 And, brands are harder-pressed than ever to protect customers, maintain trust, and ensure their trademark and intellectual property safety.

 In this article, we will cover what brand infringement is and how malicious affiliates use it to deceive advertisers.

 A brand is an intangible asset assigned to a specific company, product, or individual.
 It’s a concept that helps people identify different entities and can include a name, a logo, a particular icon, color, and slogans.
 A brand name helps create a perception about the product or company and differentiates it from competitors.

 A brand is considered a company’s most valuable asset, and thus companies register trademarks for their name, logo, images, brand color, icon, and more.

 For example, a famous shoe brand, Addidas, trademarked the three lines they use on their products and even launched a legal case against another renowned brand for using it on their products.